cedar-policy/rfcs/text/0049-parse-multiply-by-constant.md

 This recursive algorithm validates expressions derived from arbitrary operand associations of a chained multiplication operation.
 For instance, expressions `1*2*context*3`, `1*(2*context*3)`, and `1*(2*context)*3` are all accepted.

 ## Drawbacks

-The major drawback of this approach is that it induces a breaking change.
+The major drawback of this approach is that it induces a recursive algorithm, potentially slowing down parsing.

 ## Alternatives

 An alternative is to let the ESTs representing multiplication operations to a list of operands, just like what CSTs do.
+Note that this alternative is a breaking change.

 ## Unresolved questions

+One design decision is whether we need to propagate errs on invalid multiplication operations all the way to the top-level multiplication expression.
+For instance, the source span of the error message on parsing `(true*true)*2` could be over the entire expression or the sub-expression `(true*true)`, since both of them are invalid.